5 Family Experiences To Build Better Understanding of Disabilities

 4. Yes!
 No!
 Maybe So!

-Some children have paralysis that affects the ways they communicate.
+Some children and people of all other ages have paralysis that affects the ways they communicate.
 To understand how this feels, create a picture collage and a poster with large letters of the alphabet.
 Give participants straws to hold in their teeth.
 Then ask them questions they can only answer by pointing to a picture or letters that spell out a word.

 5. Pour It On

 To understand visual impairments, blindfold participants and have them pour six ounces of water into a cup with the help of a measuring stick.
-It’s always appropriate to ask a blind person if he or she needs help, but many can do things by themselves.
+It’s always appropriate to ask a blind people if they need help, but many can do things by themselves.

-As Paul said in 2 Corinthians 12:9, God’s power shows up best in weakness.
-When families affected by disability thrive at church, we see God at work.
-In other words, we’re more aware of God when we’re aware of others’ needs.
+When families affected by disability thrive at church, we see God’s victorious work in action.
+In other words, we’re more aware of all the good God’s doing around us when we’re aware of others’ needs.

-Pat Verbal is the general editor of Special Needs Ministry for Children and manager of curriculum development at the Christian Institute on Disability at Joni and Friends International Disability Center.
+Pat Verbal is the general editor of Special Needs Ministry for Children and was senior manager of curriculum development at the Christian Institute on Disability at Joni and Friends International Disability Center.

 Want more articles regarding children with special needs?
 Check out these posts!